-The Capital Planning Committee decided to use a mix of factors to determine the service life of a given piece of equipment.
-Dump trucks, for example, will be replaced every seven years which is the current replacement cycle established in the 2015 Town Report.
+Capital Replacement Criteria: The Capital Planning Committee decided to use a mix of factors to determine the service life of a given piece of equipment.

+• Dump trucks will be replaced every seven years, or as needed if the truck is still operational and the maintenance costs do not exceed the resale value.
+This is the current replacement cycle and criteria established in the 2015 Town Report.
 Although these trucks could be retained for longer, the seven-year replacement cycle was chosen because of the high utilization rate and high wear and tear, as well as the fact that the Town does not have proper facilities to perform routine or heavy maintenance.
-Currently, maintenance on the two Freightliner 108SD's is performed by New Hampshire Freightliner at the Lebanon, NH location and maintenance on the Western Star is performed at J&B Truck Center in Colchester, VT.
-Copies of the warranties are included in the addendum.
+Currently, maintenance on the two Freightliner 108SD's is performed by New Hampshire Freightliner at the Lebanon, NH location and maintenance on the Western Star is